 Average North Carolina Auto Insurance Rates

-Looking at average car insurance rates in your state can be a good strategy when you’re shopping for insurance.
+Looking at average car insurance rates in your state can be a good strategy when you’re shopping for a new policy.
 This is because it can tell you how much you should pay, relative to what others in your state pay for auto coverage.
 However, remember that you can end up paying more or less than the average.
 Certain details about you can affect your rates, like your:

 - Driving record